open-traffic-generator/otg-examples/docker-compose/cpdp-frr/README.md

 ## Run tests, `otgen` option

-1. Use one `otgen run` command to repeat all of the steps above
+1. Use one `otgen run` command to repeat all of the steps above.
+Note `--rxbgp 2x` parameter.
+We use it to tell `otgen` to wait until receiving from the DUT twice as many routes as it advertised.
+For our lab configuration it would be the signal that BGP protocol has converged.
+In other setups this parameter might be different.

 ```Shell
 otgen --log info run --insecure --file otg.json --json --rxbgp 2x --metrics flow | jq